-- In the event of termination of duties of the executive members of the Board of Directors before the end of the term of office due to dismissal for cause or due to the verification of another situation giving rise to the application of the malus or claw back mechanisms, the latter will lose their right to receive all variable remuneration instalments attributed but not paid. - The payment of the variable remuneration corresponding to the fiscal year in which the executive member of the Board of Directors ceases functions shall not be due, except in cases of termination by mutual agreement, retirement, death, invalidity or in any other case of early termination of the mandate, for reasons not attributable to the executive member of the Board of Directors (in particular, changes in the control of the Company, among others, following a takeover bid or other fact unrelated to the executive member of the Board of Directors), in which case variable remuneration will be due pro rata temporis.
+- In the event of termination of duties of the executive member of the Board of Directors, for any reason (other than dismissal for good cause or due to the verification of another situation giving rise to the application of the malus or claw back mechanisms), after the end of the variable remuneration period, but before the full payment of the respective variable remuneration, the full variable remuneration will be paid. - The payment of the variable remuneration corresponding to the fiscal year in which the executive member of the Board of Directors ceases functions shall not be due, except in cases of termination by mutual agreement, retirement, death, invalidity or in any other case of early termination of the mandate, for reasons not attributable to the executive member of the Board of Directors (in particular, changes in the control of the Company, among others, following a takeover bid or other fact unrelated to the executive member of the Board of Directors), in which case variable remuneration will be due pro rata temporis.

-Reference to the existence and description, with details of the sums involved, of agreements between the company and members of the board of directors and managers, pursuant to Article 248-B/3 of the CVM (the Portuguese Securities Code) that envisages compensation in the event of resignation or unfair dismissal or termination of employment following a takeover bid (Article 245-A/1/I).
+Reference to the existence and description, with details of the sums involved, of agreements between the company and members of the board of directors and managers, pursuant to Article 248-B/3 of the Securities Code that envisages compensation in the event of resignation or unfair dismissal or termination of employment following a takeover bid.
+(Article 245-A/1/I)).